Auburn’s Mize, Florida’s Singer among best in MLB draft

 2B, Oregon State, 21, 5-7, 160, junior.

 His slight physical build makes him look anything but one of college baseball’s best players, but he’s very much in the mold of similarly vertically challenged big league All-Stars Jose Altuve and Dustin Pedroia.
 Madrigal is considered by many to be the best overall hitter in the draft.
 He rebounded nicely for the Beavers after missing half the season with a broken left wrist.
-He was hitting .406 with three homers and 32 RBIs and just five strikeouts in 128 at-bats through Saturday’s NCAA Tournament regional games.
+He was hitting .406 with three homers and 32 RBIs and just five strikeouts in 133 at-bats while helping lead Oregon State to the NCAA Tournament super regionals.

 —